FudaWiki/fudawiki-files/uta-garuta/ogura-hyakunin-isshu/competitive-karuta.md

 If a player commits a fault, the **opponent gives one Torifuda** from their territory **to the player**, who then places it into their own territory.

+>If both players commit a fault at the same time, they cancel each other out.
+{.is-info}

-Faults in the game include the following:
+The most common faults in the game include the following:
-- Touching a Torifuda while a poem of a *karafuda* is being read.
+- Touching any Torifuda while a poem of a *karafuda* is being read.
-- Touching a Torifuda in the territory where the correct Torifuda is not located.
+- Touching a wrong Torifuda in the territory where the correct Torifuda is not located.
-- Touching a Torifuda in the opponent's territory while the opponent grabs the correct Torifuda in the player's own territory.
+- Touching a wrong Torifuda in the opponent's territory while the opponent grabs the correct Torifuda in the player's own territory.
 This is considered as a **Double Fault**, and the **opponent gives two Torifuda** instead of one.

-Note that touching the wrong Torifuda in the **territory where the correct Torifuda is located** is ***not considered a Fault***.
+> Note that touching the wrong Torifuda in the **territory where the correct Torifuda is located** is ***not considered a Fault***.
 This is the reason why swiping away the correct Torifuda along with other cards nearby is possible.
+{.is-info}

+Other less common faults include:
+- Touching any Torifuda using the wrong hand.
+- Touching any Torifuda before the reader starts reading the Yomifuda.
+- Touching both territories while a poem of a *karafuda* is being read.
+This is called *Karadabu* (空ダブ, 'empty double') and is also considered as a **Double Fault**, and the **opponent gives two Torifuda** instead of one.
+- Any kind of disobedience to the rules of the game.

 # End of Game
 The game continues until one player runs out of Torifuda in their territory.